tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@adithyanarayana/index.md

 enthusiast | Computer Engineering Sophomore"
 ---

 Hi!
-I am a Aditya Narayana and i am looking forward to learn a lot from this challenge
+I am Aditya Narayana and i am looking forward to learn a lot from this challenge

 ### introduction